-The service tax amount shown of ₹14.33 lakh pertains to the show cause notices received by the company for

-- i) Disallowances of cenvat credit for the F.Y.
-2014-15 to 2017-18. - ii) Service Tax on "Employee Notice Pay Recovery amount", - iii) Common Cenvat Credit as per Rule 6(3A) of the Cenvat Credit Rules, 2004 in proportionate to income from Investment in Mutual Fund and Sale of Motor Car.
+The service tax amount shown of ₹9.06 lakh pertains to the show cause notices received by the company for i) disallowances of cenvat credit for the F.Y.
+2014-15 to 2017-18, ii) Common Cenvat Credit as per Rule 6(3A) of the Cenvat Credit Rules, 2004 in proportionate to income from Investment in Mutual Fund and Sale of Motor Car.

-The Company is in process of contesting or filing appeals in respect of the aforesaid disputed matters before the authorities.
-The management is hopeful that matters will be decided in favour of the company.
+The Company has filed appeals regarding the aforesaid disputed matters before the authorities.
+The management is hopeful that these matters will be decided in the Company's favor.